 Preference for a working knowledge of at least one non-English language; other additional languages desirable.

-Advanced knowledge of preservation issues in cultural institutions and/or accomplishment in conservation research and writing preferred.
+Preference for an advanced knowledge of preservation issues in cultural institutions and/or accomplishment in conservation research and writing preferred

 Certifications and Licenses: